North Korea threatens war with South over U.N. sanctions

 On Thursday, the North said it would carry out further rocket launches and a nuclear test, directing its ire at the United States, a country it called its "sworn enemy".

-"We are very concerned with North Korea's continuing provocative behavior," he said at a Pentagon news conference.
+"We are very concerned with North Korea's continuing provocative behaviour," he said at a Pentagon news conference.

 "We are fully prepared ... to deal with any kind of provocation from the North Koreans.
 But I hope in the end that they determine that it is better to make a choice to become part of the international family."